ViTAE-Transformer/ViTPose/README.md

 This branch contains the pytorch implementation of <a href="https://arxiv.org/abs/2204.12484">ViTPose: Simple Vision Transformer Baselines for Human Pose Estimation</a>.
 It obtains 81.1 AP on MS COCO Keypoint test-dev set.

-## Results from this repo on MS COCO val set (single task training)
+## Results from this repo on MS COCO val set (single-task training)

 Using detection results from a detector that obtains 56 mAP on person.
 The configs here are for both training and test.